-Antti Virolainen is a charismatic COO at Sharetribe, famous for his inspirational story, living a location independent lifestyle for 1 year.
+Antti Virolainen is a charismatic COO at Sharetribe, living a location independent lifestyle for 1 year.

 Antti’s 2012 journey